MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Process.md

 ```

 This command uses the **Module** parameter to get the modules that have been loaded by the process.
-This command gets the modules for the processes that have names that begin with SQL.
+This command gets the modules for the processes that have names that begin with `SQL`.

 To run this command on Windows Vista and later versions of Windows with processes that you do not
-own, you must start PowerShell with the Run as administrator option.
+own, you must start PowerShell with the **Run as administrator** option.

 ### Example 8: Find the owner of a process